peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 and will be stored in an attribute with semantic <code>NORMAL_0</code>.
 Will have an effect only if the buffer includes an attribute with semantic <code>POSITION_0</code> and each of that attribute's values is at least 3 elements long.
-If the buffer includes an attribute with semantic <code>NORMAL_0</code>, but its values are each not at least 3 elements long, this method will have no effect.
+If the buffer already includes an attribute with semantic <code>NORMAL_0</code>, ensures its values are each at least 3 elements long.

 #### Parameters